 While we know that humans benefit from a well-balanced, well-rounded diet, the fact is that our feline friends usually do best with a pretty monolithic meal plan.
 Cats eat meat, and they have little use for fruits and veggies.

-High Protein Wet Cat Food vs. High Protein Dry Cat Food
+High Protein Canned Cat Food vs. High Protein Dry Cat Food

 The process of turning meat into dry kibble requires a certain amount of filler.
 When you make meatballs at home, you usually need to add something like bread crumbs to help the meat hold together.
 Likewise, making dry cat food from meat usually requires some filler.